danielsaidi/Sheeeeeeeeet/README.md

 ## Contact me

-Feel free to reach out if you have any questions or if you want to contribute to
+I hope you like this library.
+Feel free to reach out if you have questions or if you want to contribute in any way:
-Sheeeeeeeeet:

 * E-mail: [daniel.saidi@gmail.com](mailto:daniel.saidi@gmail.com)
 * Twitter: [@danielsaidi](http://www.twitter.com/danielsaidi)